Profile

 A People’s Guide to (North) Geelong is a community project based in Geelong’s inner north in regional Victoria.
 Eight young people are engaged as honorary artists and explore place through in-depth conversations and walks with local and senior residents.

-This project is currently in development
+This project is currently in development.

 Duwa (in development)